 Ana Lucia Araujo

-As a cultural historian, my work is greatly influenced by the approach of historical anthropology.
+As a cultural and social historian, my work is greatly influenced by the approach of historical anthropology.
 My research deals with the history and the memory of the Atlantic slave trade and slavery and their present social and cultural legacies.
 I am particularly interested in the public memory, heritage, and visual culture of slavery.

-My most recent book Brazil Through French Eyes: A Nineteenth-Century Artist in the Tropics (2015) is a revised and expanded English version of my book Romantisme tropical (2008).
+My book Brazil Through French Eyes: A Nineteenth-Century Artist in the Tropics (2015) is a revised and expanded English version of my book Romantisme tropical (2008).
 The book examines the representations of Brazil by the French painter François-Auguste Biard.
 I argue that Biard, along with other French artists who published travelogues on Brazil during the nineteenth century, developed a particular vision of the country which I call "tropical romanticism."

-My third book Shadows of the Slave Past: Memory, Heritage and Slavery (2014) examines the processes that led to the memorialization of slavery and the Atlantic slave trade in the second half of the twentieth century.
+Shadows of the Slave Past: Memory, Heritage and Slavery (2014) examines the processes that led to the memorialization of slavery and the Atlantic slave trade in the second half of the twentieth century.
 Relying on examples from the United States, Brazil, and the Caribbean, I discuss how different groups and social actors have competed to occupy the public arena by associating the slave past with other human atrocities, especially the Holocaust.
 I look at how the populations of African descent, white elites, and national governments, very often carrying particular political agendas, appropriated the slave past by fighting to make it visible or conceal it in the public space of former slave societies.

-My second book Public Memory of Slavery: Victims and Perpetrators in the South Atlantic (2010) is a study of the recent resurgence of the public memory of slavery in Brazil (Bahia) and the Republic of Benin, two regions deeply connected during the period of the Atlantic slave trade.
+Public Memory of Slavery: Victims and Perpetrators in the South Atlantic (2010) is a study of the recent resurgence of the public memory of slavery in Brazil (Bahia) and the Republic of Benin, two regions deeply connected during the period of the Atlantic slave trade.
 The book examines several local and international initiatives that impacted these two areas by resulting in the construction of monuments, memorials, and museums focusing on various aspects of the African presence in Brazil and the Luso-Brazilian presence in Benin.
 I argue that the construction of the public memory of slavery in this zone is not only the result of the surviving memories from the period of the Atlantic slave trade but also the outcome of a transnational movement.

 Edited and co-edited books